Whiplash Smile: Release and critical reception

 Whiplash Smile received generally mixed reviews from music critics.
-Commercially the album noted a success similar to his previous studio album, as it peaked at number six on the US Billboard 200.
+Commercially the album achieved a success similar to his previous studio album, as it peaked at number six on the US Billboard 200.
 The album reached number eight in the United Kingdom, and also peaked inside the top 10 in many other countries, such as Australia, Canada, Germany, New Zealand, and Switzerland.
 Whiplash Smile was certified platinum by the Recording Industry Association of America (RIAA) and has sold more than two million copies worldwide.

 Three singles were released from the album, with "To Be a Lover", "Don't Need a Gun" and "Sweet Sixteen" peaking into the top 40 on the Billboard Hot 100.
 "Soul Standing By" was released as a single only in Australia and New Zealand.